Azdaroth/Azdaroth.github.io/source/_posts/2016-07-10-scaling-up-rails-applications-with-postgresql-table-partitioning-part-3.markdown

 end
 ```

 <p>For sample data let's start with creating 1 million orders for every year from 2016 to 2020.
 This should be enough to make the tables moderately big for real-world example and perform some meaningful benchmarking.
-Here's a code to create these records with random date from given year: </p>
+Here's the code to create these records with random date from given year: </p>

 ```
 [2016, 2017, 2018, 2019, 2020].each do |current_year|